sweenejp/biology-message-board/posts/unit-2-sample-work.md

    1. When the Edpuzzle asks for your "nickname", enter in your student ID number.
 [Not sure how to find your student ID?](https://mnca-biology-message-board.netlify.app/posts/how-to-find-your-student-id/)
    2. Then take a screenshot showing you completed the Edpuzzle.
 3. Submit both of those screenshots in this lesson's Sample Work drop box.
+[Unsure how to submit to a lesson's drop box?](how-to-submit-sample-work-and-portfolios/)

 ### Option 2: